jumpsplat120/Prism/README.md

 	You need to have the `libdeepspeech.so` file located next to either main.lua or the .exe if fused.
 (This is subject to change, I might try to setup some checks so this is done automatically.)
 	A microphone.
 Deepspeech works with just raw audio files, but the version I distribute assumes you're doing real time speech to text, and so takes in audio from an input device.

-If you can't do those things, or you like extra work, you can do all of this stuff manually.
-This is also for record keeping, so I remember how I managed to get this working in the first place.
-So, things to get deepspeech working for Windows 10:
+You will almost defintely have to do all of this yourself, until I can figure out a nice way to distribute it:
 	`cmake` from https://cmake.org/
 	`native_client.amd64.gpu.win.tar.xz` from https://github.com/Mozilla/DeepSpeech/releases/tag/v0.9.3
 	`deepspeech-0.9.3-models.pbmm` from https://github.com/mozilla/DeepSpeech/releases/download/v0.9.3/deepspeech-0.9.3-models.pbmm